instantOS/instantos.github.io/docs/insarch.md

 - Automatic or manual partitioning
 - Dual boot feasibility checks with resize guidance
 - Disk encryption
-- Minimal-mode for a vanilla Arch install
+- Minimal Mode for a vanilla Arch install
 - Asks questions first, then runs all install steps in one go

 ### Requirements